kyungphillee/kyungphilleestockvaluator/README.md

 ## Introduction

-Stock Valuator is a Python web application that uses Flask to offer an API endpoint for Discounted Cash Flow (DCF) analysis.
+This stock valuator is a Python web application that uses Flask to offer an API endpoint for Discounted Cash Flow (DCF) analysis.
 The application evaluates a given stock ticker to determine whether it's overvalued, undervalued, or fairly valued based on financial data fetched from Yahoo Finance.

 ---